Earning Money Legally: A Guide for 11-to-13-Year-Olds

 Dog Walking and Pet Sitting

 This is a favourite for animal-loving tweens.
-It's a great way, and a fun way, for your youngster to gain valuable experience with responsibility, and as a dog walker, it's one of the best jobs for staying active and spending time outside, rather than sitting and watching TV, plus they are also making some of their own cash in their free time, a sa little side hustle, so its a win win.
+It’s a fun way for your youngster to gain valuable experience with responsibility.
+As a dog walker, they can stay active and spend time outside, rather than sitting and watching TV.
+Plus, they make some of their own money in their free time, which is a win-win!

 Your child could pop in to feed a neighbour’s cat or take a friendly dog for a short walk (with your supervision if needed).

 Always meet the animal first.
 Not all pets are friendly with strangers.
-Some dogs may be nervous, excitable, or reactive, especially around children or unfamiliar people.
-Meeting them in advance helps ensure the animal is safe to handle.
-Pets are more comfortable when they recognise who’s looking after them.
-A brief, calm introduction helps the child build a connection, making walks or visits much easier.
+Some dogs may be nervous, excitable, or reactive, especially around children.
+Meeting them in advance helps ensure safety.
+A calm introduction helps your child build a connection, making walks or visits much easier.

-Ask for clear written instructions, such as feeding times and daily routines, and, if possible, observe the pet owner performing the task once so you know exactly what to expect.
+Ask for clear written instructions, such as feeding times and daily routines.
+If possible, observe the pet owner performing the task once so you know exactly what to expect.

-Only agree to jobs your child can manage safely, and that you’re willing to step in and help with, just in case they change their mind or can’t follow through!
+Only agree to jobs your child can manage safely and that you’re willing to help with, in case they change their mind or can’t follow through.

 Car Washing

-Practice on the family car first; make sure they know how to do it properly and how to avoid scratching the car, as that could be a costly or embarrassing mistake.
+Practice on the family car first.
+Make sure they know how to do it properly and avoid scratching the car, as that could be costly or embarrassing.

-Charge a simple flat fee (£5 is fair for an outside clean)
+Charge a flat fee of around £5 for an outside clean.

-Encourage them to make a little flyer and, with parents’ help, pop a message on social media platforms or local WhatsApp groups.
-One or two regular customers are all they need, ideally friends, family and neighbours.
+Encourage them to create a little flyer.
+With their parents’ help, they can share a message on social media platforms or local WhatsApp groups.
+One or two regular customers are all they need, ideally friends, family, and neighbours.

 Garden Help

-Older neighbours or relatives often need a hand keeping gardens tidy.
+Older neighbours or relatives often need help keeping their gardens tidy.

 Sweeping leaves